30 November 2023

 Instead, discuss your personality and your interests.
 Think about the following…

-AVOID discussing the more controversial topics, such as politics or religion, as you would avoid a madman wielding a chainsaw.
+AVOID discussing the more controversial topics, such as politics or religion, anything that’ll sway the interviewer’s opinion.

 Q2) Why do you want this apprenticeship?